tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 The basement was gone.

-In its place, stretching endlessly under the house like space inverted, was one of the fields from my nightmare.
+In its place, stretching endlessly under the house like space inverted, was one of the fields from my nightmare.The crashing déjà vu washed over me, this was the field I played soccer in as a child.
 Or it looked just like it.

-Only this time, it was real.
+Unlike my dream this time, it was real.
 I could smell it, sweet grass and distant rain.
 I could feel it, warm wind lifting strands of my hair.
 I could hear it, a low hum like the earth itself was thinking.

-My fear alarmingly evaporated like mist.

-And something inside me whispered, “It’s beautiful, isn’t it?” and I agreed.
+Something beside me whispered, “It’s beautiful, isn’t it?” and all my sense left me.
+I agreed.

 ⸻